Most of us have likely heard of short-termism in terms of markets, investments and even as one of the causes of the recent economic crisis.

-The aim of marketing shouldn't be to make a quick sell; rather it's about establishing yourselves as trusted advisors.
+The aim of your marketing collateral - whether you do it yourself or outsource a marketing agency - shouldn't be to make a quick sell; rather it's about establishing yourselves as trusted advisors.
 You want potential customers to come to rely on you for advice and answers so that when they come to search for the product or service you sell, you are the obvious choice (and continue to be so as they upgrade or grow).

 'When customers can share their experiences electronically with millions, customer trust becomes a business necessity—and a divining rod for any company‘s long-term success,' argue Peppers and Rogers in their recent battle-cry against short-termism, Rules to Break and Laws to Follow.